EpicKiwi/Clemi/README.md

 * `get observedAttributes():string[]` : The getter defining to the browser the attributes to watch

+## To Do

+There is some ideas of improvement for the next versions

+* [ ] Add `required` parameter for the properties
+* [ ] Add `validation` parameter for the properties
+* [ ] Allow to create custom parsers for properties
+* [ ] Create a Context system like [React's one](https://reactjs.org/docs/context.html)

 ## Contributing

-You whant to contribute to Clemi ?
+You want to contribute to Clemi ?
 Awesome !

-You can contribute by correcting my english mistakes in the Docs, by adding [an issue](https://github.com/EpicKiwi/Clemi/issues) if you found a bug or by creating a [pull request](https://github.com/EpicKiwi/Clemi/pulls).
+You can contribute by correcting english mistakes in the Docs.
+Or by adding [an issue](https://github.com/EpicKiwi/Clemi/issues) if you found a bug.
+Or better, by creating a [pull request](https://github.com/EpicKiwi/Clemi/pulls).

-Or you can simply give me your feedback ;)
+Or you can simply give me your feedback and your ideas for the next versions

+## Changelog

+* 2.0.0 : Major change of all the Component API
+* 1.0 : You don't want to know what's the v1 looks like